ABridoux/lux/README.md

 # Lux

-A Swift library to colorise code blocks, with a dedicated command-line tool to colorise terminal output.
+A Swift library to colorise code, with a dedicated command-line tool to colorise terminal output or HTML files code blocks.

 Currently supported:
 - [x] Xml